digicracy/wordpress/README.md

 Everything else provided in Single level is available.
 In order to install or modify plugins with this setup you'll need to edit and commit them to a forked version of the charm in the files/wordpress/ directory.

+To run this WordPress charm under an optimized tuning level execute the following:

+    juju set wordpress tuning-level=optimized

 # Caveats